What is a Film and Video Editor?

 - Apple QuickTime

-How Long Does it Take to Become a Film and Video Editor?
+What education is needed to be a Film and Video Editor?

 Where do Film and Video Editors Work?